-Wheeled Quilting Machine Users: Skip to the end of this task for instructions on which manual to refer to next.
+Wheeled Quilting Machine Users: Skip this task.

 If you're using a foot pedal with your machine, you need to manage your foot pedal cable.
-To provide your machine with the full range of motion on the frame without the foot pedal moving out of your reach, place the Cutie Breeze on a work surface (such as a desk or table) that is 23-26 inches deep.
+To provide your machine with the full range of motion on the frame without the foot pedal moving out of your reach, place the Cutie Breeze frame on a work surface (such as a desk or table) that is 23-26 inches deep.
 This depth is ideal because most foot pedal cables are long enough to be routed from the back of the machine and still reach the floor.